Skip to main content

 Underlying drivers example

-In the Missions tab, there are 2 ways to run a Common Cause Analysis—create a Mission from scratch, or use the Correlation Analysis template.
+In the Preset Reports tab, there are 2 ways to run a Common Cause Analysis—create a new Preset Reports or use the Correlation Analysis template.

 Correlation Analysis Template